 Mistaken Identity

-Evidential Issues
+Evidence Issues

 Just like witnesses, the police can also make errors during an investigation.
 These could be honest mistakes or calculated acts designed to secure a conviction through unlawful means.

-The Age of Consent in Omaha
+What is The Age of Consent in Omaha?

 One of the most common sex crimes in Omaha is statutory rape.
 This offense involves sexual conduct with a person who is too young to give consent according to the law.
 The “age of consent” is the age at which a person is considered legally competent to consent to sexual contact with another person.

 Age of consent laws are complex.
-In general, the age of consent is 17.
+In general, the age of consent in Nebraska is 17.
 That said, the state has adopted what is known as a “Romeo and Juliet” law that allows for consensual sexual conduct between teenagers of a similar age.
 With the Romeo and Juliet law, a minor that is at least 16 years old may have a sexual relationship with someone who is no more than two years older than them.
 For example, a 16-year-old could have a sexual relationship with an 18-year-old without the older partner facing statutory rape charges.

 There are exceptions to Romeo and Juliet laws.
 Specifically, these laws do not apply in cases where the older person is in some kind of position of authority over the minor.
 The most common example would be a relationship between a teacher and a student.
 In this situation, the age of consent in Omaha is 18.

-Speak with an Omaha Sex Crimes Attorney Today
+To Learn More, Speak with an Omaha Sex Crimes Attorney Today